MyRaceData/TRAKBOX/README.md

 ![Wiring](https://github.com/MyRaceData/TRAKBOX/blob/main/trakboxwiring.png)

 ## Version History
+### Version 007
+This version provides much more robust hardware error checking.
+The firmware will run even with none of the sensors attached allowing testing of just the microcontroller or any combination of sensors.
+The debug messages are also improved.
+Other portions of the firmware were refactored.
+This version also introduces the use of storing the web page files for the dash display in flash memory.
+Flash memory is used because this allows the html to be removed from the instruction portion of non-volitile RAM used by the firmware.
+It also allows the web page files to be edited more easily.
+This feature uses the littleFS library to connect to the flash memory and the ESP8266 LittleFS Filesystem Uploader Plugin [found here](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) to upload the web files to flash memory.
 ### Version 006
 Adds a hardware real time clock.
 The popular chronodot V2 is utilized.
 It has a DS3231 chip.
 The RTC sinks with an NTP server during setup.
 This version waits until a wifi connection to the hotspot is established before continuing and displays a warning on the OLED display until a connection is made.
 This version only logs data to the sd card if moving over two MPH.
 The dash display has been enhanced with a 24 hour clock and latitude/ longitude displays.
 ### Version 005